awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 The example `rds_download_from_s3` operation creates a folder named `seed_data` in `D:\S3\`, if the folder doesn't exist yet\.
 Then the example downloads the source file `bulk_data.csv` from S3 to a new file named `data.csv` on the DB instance\.
 If the file previously existed, it's overwritten because the `@overwrite_file` parameter is set to `1`\.

-### Uploading Files from an SQL Server DB Instance to an Amazon S3 Bucket<a name="Appendix.SQLServer.Options.S3-integration.using.upload"></a>
+### Uploading Files from a SQL Server DB Instance to an Amazon S3 Bucket<a name="Appendix.SQLServer.Options.S3-integration.using.upload"></a>

 To upload files from an RDS SQL Server DB instance to an S3 bucket, use the Amazon RDS stored procedure `msdb.dbo.rds_upload_to_s3` with the following parameters\.